nayan135/flutterui/README.md

  # Language Used
  Flutter

+# Run it locallyy
+ fFor that you need to install platform tools and then configure it to the part <br>
+Then clone the project and celebrate into project dir.<br>
+Now run `flutter run`

  # why this
  I dont know i was just trying to learn flutter and thought of building this.